Benny Rubin

-Benny Rubin (February 2, 1899 – July 15, 1986) was an American comedian and film actor.
+Benjamin Rubin (February 2, 1899 – July 15, 1986) was an American comedian and film actor.
 Born in Boston, Rubin made more than 200 radio, film and television appearances over a span of 50 years.

 Career

 In 1929, Rubin went to Hollywood, where he began working as a supporting actor in films and began developing his ethnic characters.
 His film debut was in Naughty Baby.

 Rubin was known for his ability to imitate many dialects.
 He performed in vaudeville with routines that included "English That's Different".

 Rubin demonstrated his dialect talents as a panelist on the joke-telling radio series, Stop Me If You've Heard This One.
 He also provided the voice for Joe Jitsu throughout the television cartoon series, The Dick Tracy Show.
-In 1963, he played the second Indian Chief on an episode of “The Beverly Hillbillies.”
+In 1963, he played the second Indian Chief on an episode of "The Beverly Hillbillies."

 On radio, he played Professor Kropotkin on My Friend Irma, was a co-host of Only Yesterday, and was a member of the cast of The Bickersons.

 He made frequent guest appearances on both the radio and television versions of The Jack Benny Program.
 A popular bit included Jack asking a series of questions that Rubin would answer with an increasingly irritated, "I don't know!" followed by the punchline.
 In later years he made many bit appearances, sometimes uncredited, for instance in a number of Jerry Lewis features.
 He also guest appeared in an episode on the television series The Joey Bishop Show as the hypnotist, Max Collins.

 According to Jack Benny's autobiography, Sunday Nights at Seven, he once cast Rubin to portray a Pullman porter.
 Although Rubin could do a convincing African-American dialect, the producer insisted he looked "too Jewish" for the part.
 As a result, Benny ended up giving the part to Eddie Anderson, and the porter character soon evolved into the famous "Rochester Van Jones".

 He had a memorable turn in the Gunsmoke episode "Dr Herman Schultz M.D.", in which he played a physician who used his mesmeric skills to steal money.

 He appeared in a 1961 episode of The Tab Hunter Show.